-Fareham’s Revised Local Plan, submitted to the Housing Secretary of State on September 30, proposes to allow the building of more than 1,000 homes east of Peak Lane and south of Longfield Avenue, and more than 100 homes south of Oakcroft Lane and west of Peak Lane.
+Fareham’s Revised Local Plan, submitted to the Housing Secretary of State on September 30, proposes to allow the building of more than 1,000 homes east of Peak Lane and south of Longfield Avenue, and 180 homes south of Oakcroft Lane and west of Peak Lane.

 Both sites are in Stubbington ward, and in the Strategic Gap, and your LIb Dem team have consistently opposed applications in these areas..

 In leaflets delivered before the elections in May 2021, Conservative candidate Pal Hayre pledged:

 “If elected, I will oppose and vote against further building in Stubbington – the infrastructure simply isn’t there.”

 She was duly elected … and here’s what happened: